cnti-testcatalog/testsuite/RATIONALE.md

 ## Reliability, Resilience and Availability

-Why (Category): Cloud native systems promote resilience by putting a high priority on testing individual components (chaos testing) as they are running (possibly in production).
+Why: Cloud native systems promote resilience by putting a high priority on testing individual components (chaos testing) as they are running (possibly in production).
 [Reliability in traditional telecommunications](https://vmblog.com/archive/2021/09/15/cloud-native-chaos-and-telcos-enforcing-reliability-and-availability-for-telcos.aspx) is handled differently than in Cloud Native systems.
 Cloud native systems try to address reliability